-The ACCOUNTS program can import transactions from files that are in the same format that QuickBooks can import transactions in.
+The ACCOUNTS program can import transactions from files that are in the same format that QuickBooks Desktop can import transactions in.
 QuickBooks import files must have the file extension (ending) ".IIF".
 ACCOUNTS import files can have that file extension, or the custom ACCOUNTS import file extension ".S4AIF".

 Uses of Importing

 The most common use of importing will be to import a summary bank deposit transaction exported from the Software4Nonprofits DONATION program, which is used to track your donors and donations and issue charitable receipts.
 Please read the Help in DONATION on "Creating Bank Deposits" to see how to associate donation categories in DONATION with ACCOUNTS accounts, and then determine which donations are included in your bank deposit, and export it to a file.
 (If two different people use those two programs, DONATION can even email the file containing the transaction to another person.)

 The exported file name from DONATION will be BankDeposit-YYYY-MM-DD.DB.S4AIF, where YYYY-MM-DD is the bank deposit date you entered when creating the bank deposit.
 (The ".DB" part will change if this is for an additional database created with DONATION's Database ⇒ Switch Databases menu option.)

 The other common use of importing will be importing from 3rd-party payroll programs, because ACCOUNTS does not include its own payroll calculations.